jimbobowl22/whitelistbot/README.md

 - Set MINWHITELIST to the minimum role's ID needed in that discord server to whitelist a person
 - Set MINCONFIG to the minimum role's ID needed in that discord server to create/delete products etc.
 - Set LOGSCHANNEL to the channel ID of the channel you want license logs to go to
+- Set STATUS to the status you want the discord bot to display
 - Set PRIMARYGUILD to the Guild ID of the main guild of your Discord Bot
 - Set STARTSCRIPT to the name of the script that the bot runs off (DEFAULT `server.js`)
 - Set PORT to the HTTP port you wish this bot to run from (DEFAULT `80`)